Dev-Relax/chrono-cms/README.md

 ### Two ways to use it

-**Batteries-included blog** — deploy `apps/web` and use the built-in public blog.
+**Batteries-included portfolio site** — deploy `apps/web` and get a ready-made public blog and projects grid out of the box.
 The Design Customizer controls layout, colours, and sidebar widgets.
 No external frontend needed.

-**Headless API backend** — point your own Next.js / Nuxt / Astro / mobile app at the API.
+**Headless API backend** — point your own Next.js / Nuxt / Astro site at the API and build a fully custom portfolio frontend.
 Content is returned as TipTap JSON (or HTML/Markdown on demand via `?format=`).
 The built-in frontend becomes a pure admin panel.

 ---